 How to reach Shangarh?

-What is the right season to reach Shangarh?
+What is the right season to visit Shangarh?

-All seasons have their own charm.
+All seasons have their own charm in Shangarh.
 The summer is, of course, the easiest to reach, along with the post-monsoon festive season.
 The roads will be slippery in the rains.
 Winters may also be too cold but the snowy landscape has its own attraction.

 What are the accommodation options in Shangarh?

 You can stay at the place mentioned above, i.e. Ranaji’s Homestay that doesn’t yet have a proper name.
-But is located very near to the grounds and the Shangchul ji Temple.
+It is located very near to the grounds and the Shangchul ji Temple.
 In the meantime, a couple of other homestays have also opened here and the prices may have increased (we paid next to nothing in 2017, that too with food!).
-You can also consider the GHNP guesthouse just before Neuli, which has dormitories as well as private rooms.
+You can also consider the GHNP guesthouse in Ropa just before Neuli, which has dormitories as well as private rooms.